What is America's policy when it comes to dictators? Well, it depends.

 Acting with smaller coalition partners, the U.S. has resorted to this option three times since 2001.

-The most recent example came last year in Libya, where a bombing campaign by the U.S. and its NATO allies helped oust the country's longtime leader, Moammar Gadhafi, who was subsequently killed by Libyans.
+The most recent action came last year in Libya, where a bombing campaign by the U.S. and its NATO allies helped oust the country's longtime leader, Moammar Gadhafi, who was subsequently killed by Libyans.

 Given humanitarian concerns and a doctrine known as the "responsibility to protect" vulnerable citizens, there are often calls for the U.S. to use force against aggressive regimes.